meglwhy/tp/docs/DeveloperGuide.md

 ## Glossary

-* Household Record: A digital record containing information about a household, including its address, members, and relevant notes.
+* **Household Record:** A digital record containing information about a household, including its address, members, and relevant notes.
-* Engagement Session: A scheduled appointment between a social service worker and a household for follow-up, assistance, or other social services.
+* **Engagement Session:** A scheduled appointment between a social service worker and a household for follow-up, assistance, or other social services.
-* CLI (Command Line Interface): A text-based interface that allows users to interact with the system using commands rather than a graphical interface.
+* **CLI (Command Line Interface):** A text-based interface that allows users to interact with the system using commands rather than a graphical interface.
-* GUI (Graphical User Interface): A visual interface that allows users to interact with the system using graphical elements such as buttons, icons, and windows, as opposed to a text-based interface like a CLI
+* **GUI (Graphical User Interface):** A visual interface that allows users to interact with the system using graphical elements such as buttons, icons, and windows, as opposed to a text-based interface like a CLI
-* RAM (Random Access Memory): A type of computer memory that temporarily stores data and instructions while a program is running, allowing for quick access and processing.
+* **RAM (Random Access Memory):** A type of computer memory that temporarily stores data and instructions while a program is running, allowing for quick access and processing.
-* Tag: A keyword or label assigned to a household record to categorize or identify it easily.
+* **Tag:** A keyword or label assigned to a household record to categorize or identify it easily.
-* Double-Booking: A scheduling conflict where two sessions are assigned to the same time slot, which the system should prevent.
+* **Double-Booking:** A scheduling conflict where two sessions are assigned to the same time slot, which the system should prevent.
-* Session History: A chronological log of all past engagement sessions associated with a household.
+* **Session History:** A chronological log of all past engagement sessions associated with a household.
-* Filter: A feature that allows users to refine search results based on specific criteria like name, address, or tags.
+* **Filter:** A feature that allows users to refine search results based on specific criteria like name, address, or tags.
-* High Contrast Mode: A visual accessibility feature that increases the contrast between text and background to improve readability for users with visual impairments.
+* **High Contrast Mode:** A visual accessibility feature that increases the contrast between text and background to improve readability for users with visual impairments.
-* Crash: A case of an unexpected shutdown.
+* **Crash:** A case of an unexpected shutdown.
-* Automatic save: A feature that saves user data with the last command entered to prevent loss in case of system failure.
+* **Automatic save:** A feature that saves user data with the last command entered to prevent loss in case of system failure.
-* Workflows: A defined sequence of steps or processes that users follow to complete a task efficiently within the system, such as adding a household record or scheduling an engagement session.
+* **Workflows:** A defined sequence of steps or processes that users follow to complete a task efficiently within the system, such as adding a household record or scheduling an engagement session.
-* Bulk Operation: A command or function that processes multiple records at once, such as clearing all entries.
+* **Bulk Operation:** A command or function that processes multiple records at once, such as clearing all entries.
-* Session Notification: An alert or reminder about an upcoming engagement session, which can be displayed in-app or sent via email.
+* **Session Notification:** An alert or reminder about an upcoming engagement session, which can be displayed in-app or sent via email.
-* Session Data: Information related to a user's current interaction with the system, including active records, scheduled sessions, and temporary changes before they are saved.
+* **Session Data:** Information related to a user's current interaction with the system, including active records, scheduled sessions, and temporary changes before they are saved.
-* Structured List: A formatted way of displaying household records, showing key details like name, address, and contact information.
+* **Structured List:** A formatted way of displaying household records, showing key details like name, address, and contact information.
-* Last Committed State: The most recent version of stored data that was successfully saved, ensuring that no progress is lost in case of an unexpected system crash.
+* **Last Committed State:** The most recent version of stored data that was successfully saved, ensuring that no progress is lost in case of an unexpected system crash.
-* Dependencies: External software libraries or components required for the application to function properly, such as Java Runtime Environment (JRE) or specific third-party tools.
+* **Dependencies:** External software libraries or components required for the application to function properly, such as Java Runtime Environment (JRE) or specific third-party tools.

 --------------------------------------------------------------------------------------------------------------------

-## APPENDIX Manual Testing Instructions for Em Social
+## Appendix: Manual Testing Instructions for Em Social

 ### Download Em Social:
 Download the latest `em-social.jar` from the [Em Social Releases Page](https://github.com/AY2425S2-CS2103T-F10-2/tp/releases).